AIAUSA/goaia-home/_teams/switizerland.md

 title: Switzerland
 director: Tim Ellis
 director_email: tim.ellis@athletesinaction.org
-dates: July 15th - 29th, 2018
+dates: July 14th - 28th, 2019
 layout: page
 sport: track
 ---
-The town of St. Moritz hosted the Winter Olympics in 1928 & 1948 and sits at 6000' elevation.
-It is a preferred training destination for elite athletes from around Europe.
-AIA Switzerland hosts an athlete resource center providing physical therapy and massage therapy services.
-Our team's focus will be building relationships as we train alongside the athletes in St. Moritz.
-There will be 1 or 2 opportunities to compete during the project, but our primary emphasis will be on training.
+St. Moritz (altitude 6000’) hosted the 1928 and 1948 Winter Olympics and currently is a training destination for many of the world’s elite athletes.
+Over the past 5-6 summers AIA Switzerland has served these men and women by providing physiotherapy and massage therapy services.
+This team’s focus will be building relationships through training and social events.
+Athletes from the 800m and up are welcome to apply.
+We will require athletes who compete at the D1 Regional level and above in the middle and distance running events.